‘Enemy’ Perception of China Has Risen in America

 Asking some of its questions in an open-ended format, Pew found that 12% of Americans used negative adjectives when talking about China compared with 4% who used positive adjectives.

-“The category of positive descriptions encompassed all mentions of the Great Wall, Chinese food and pandas — all of which were mentioned, albeit infrequently,” Pew researchers Shannon Schumacher and Laura Silver said in a companion piece about an analysis of 2,010 responses
+“The category of positive descriptions encompassed all mentions of the Great Wall, Chinese food and pandas — all of which were mentioned, albeit infrequently,” Pew researchers Shannon Schumacher and Laura Silver said in a companion piece about an analysis of 2,010 responses.

 Among negative adjectives, Americans deployed words like “greedy,” “scary” and “selfish.”